austinrovge/ideas/beeg-app.md

 This is pretty similar to [MuscleWiki](https://apps.apple.com/us/app/musclewiki-fitness/id1096827640).
 I downloaded this app years ago but haven't ever used it.
 Actually, opening it again while writing this shows that it addresses #1 (indirectly), #2 (kinda), and #3.
 It even has a cool calorie, macro, and one rep max calulator in it!

 However, it feels sluggish when scrolling through the list of exercises for a muscle as the infinite scroll loads more exercises.
 Searching for an exercise (#2) takes me to a web page (using `SFSafariViewController`) with a list of results which feels clunky.
 I'd like to see more tips/tricks around form (#1) and even more from it.
-That makes it perfect to work on!

 #7 is similar to [Iron Path](https://apps.apple.com/us/app/iron-path/id955364910).
 However this app doesn't seem like it's been updated in some time.
 The app renders in a smaller phone size that isn't native to iPhone 12 Pro Max.
 A "Shake to send Feedback" box appears as well!
 Haven't seen that in a while.